saucelabs/sauce-docs/docs/api-testing/how-to-guides/create-dynamic-dates.md

 * `D.format()`: creates a timestamp with the given format, based on the provided timezone id (in the example, we have created the same date as before but using New York as timezone).

-## Converting a Timestamp in Millis
+## Converting a Timestamp in Unix Time in Milliseconds

-Do you get a timestamp from a payload response and wants to convert in millis?
+Do you get a timestamp from a payload response and want to convert in millis?
 Here's how you can do it:

 ```js
 ${D.parse(1649094357)}